frontmeans/drek/README.md

 - Provides a [render scheduler] suitable for performant DOM manipulations.
 - Provides a [namespace aliaser].
 - Provides a [settlement] phase of rendering.
-A DOM node (e.g. custom element) may use to perform custom actions before it is added to the document.
+A DOM node (e.g. custom element) may utilize this phase for custom actions before adding to document.
 - Notifies when node added (connected) to document.

 The rendering context of particular DOM node may be obtained using [drekContextOf] function.